gadamc/edwexample/README.md

     "original_file": "/mnt/data/ma22a000_000.root"
     }

 You can see a few of the example run conditions, such as the temperature - with a ridiculously high implied precision, and voltages applied to the germanium crystals.
 The "original_file" holds the path to the physics data file on the data acquisition machine.
 The "process" key is where the process management stores results from different steps in the processing chain.
-Its also where the Mapreduce function (_design/process/_view/lastproc) looks to emit information about the last processing step performed on the physics document.
+Its also where the MapReduce function (_design/process/_view/lastproc) looks to emit information about the last processing step performed on the physics document.

 #### Listener scripts